sebastianhaberey/ctax/README.md

 ## Acknowledgements

-Thank you to the people over at [ccxt](https://github.com/ccxt/ccxt) for doing such a great job.
+Thank you to the people over at [ccxt](https://github.com/ccxt/ccxt) for doing a great job.